fbpx

 Needless to say, there are countless reasons why it’s essential to keep forests standing.
 That’s why we’re working to ensure that tourism protects these valuable ecosystems and promotes healthy and productive forests.

-Forests cover nearly one-third of our planet’s land area
+Forests cover nearly one-third of our planet’s land area.

-Forests support the livelihoods of about 1.6 billion people
+Forests support the livelihoods of about 1.6 billion people.

-3.3 million hectares of forest were lost between 2010 and 2015
+26 million hectares of forest are lost each year.

 Forest Tourism